jstonge/modeling-comp-transition/src/index.md

 }
 ```

-When the plot on the RHS is normalized by time, we actually something interesting; the rate at which people leave the system.
-For instance, if unnormalized, we see a large difference in cumulative death of _k=3_ and _k=6_, with smaller _k_ having much fewer deaths.
-But once we normalize, we see that, for moderate values of betas, they are aligned; that is, even though the transition for _k=3_ is faster, there not fewer death as a results.
+Explain takeaways fro the plots.

+The plot on the RHS is a kind of a map to know where we are.
+Instead of looking at time evolution, we plot total deaths and average number of programmers at equilibrium.

 ## Beyond simplicity: the hydra plot